 Metformin for ED

 I said we’d come back to metformin!
 It’s pretty interesting that a diabetes drug has been shown to improve erectile function among insulin resistant men with ED who are not diagnosed diabetics.
-Why would a diabetes drug have any influence on erectile function if there were no connection to insulin or blood glucose?
+Why would a diabetes drug have any influence on erectile function if there was no connection to insulin or blood glucose?
 In a randomized, double-blind trial, compared to placebo, metformin led to significant improvements in HOMA-IR and erectile function.
 These two things are not unrelated.
-Better insulin management ---> better sexy time.
+Better insulin management = better sexy time.

 Benign Prostatic Hypertrophy/Hyperplasia (BPH)